jaydip1235/MediBoard/README.md

 ‣ Implementation of forgot password feature and mobile no. verification to prevent fake users as much as possible.

 ‣ Users can also get an appointment through chatbot which will be mailed to them after appointment.
-Reappointment cannot be done within 24 hrs of first appointment.
+Reappointment can not be done within 24 hours of first appointment.

-‣ They can to contact us through email for any query.
+‣ They can also contact us through email for any query.

 ‣ Logged In users can post their need and other users can respond to their posts.
 And their further communications can be performed through mail sent from our website.

- #### P.S : More features are to be added with time.
+ #### P.S : More features will be added with time.

  ## Screenshots